Knattspyrnufélagið Fram

-The club also has strong handball teams; the men's team won the Icelandic championship in 2013.
+The club also has strong handball teams; the men's team won the Icelandic championship and Icelandic cup in 2025.
+Both teams play in the top division of icelandic handball.

-Other sports offered by the club include basketball, taekwondo and skiing.
+Other sports offered by the club include taekwondo and skiing.

 Football

+Men's football

 Fram is one of the most successful clubs in Iceland: it has eighteen national championship titles and seven national cup titles, and it is regarded as one of the biggest teams in Iceland.
 Fram dominated Icelandic football in the 1980s and early 1990s.
-They were relegated from the top division in 2005, but after one year in the men's second tier, they returned to the top flight in 2006.
+They were relegated from the top division in 2005, but after one year in the men's second tier, they returned to the top flight in 2007.
+They were again relegated to the men's second tier in 2014 but returned to the first division in 2022 after winning the second tier in 2021.